Postpartum Doulas Can Provide The Pillars Of Support That A New Family Needs

 Why is this important?

 The first 12+ weeks has been coined “the fourth trimester” and is often the period where new parents most benefit from doula support.
 This is because it's often all new, (or you have an older child already and you're managing both), you're recovering from pregnancy and birth, you might be tired and overwhelmed, and newborns require a lot of care and attention.
-Since our societies used to be made up of villages filled with all of our friends and family, new parents were likely to be surrounded by supportive women (and men) who helped immensely during pregnancy, labor, and the postpartum period.
+Since our societies used to be made up of villages filled with all of our friends and family, new parents were likely to be surrounded by supportive adults and community members who helped immensely during pregnancy, labor, and the postpartum period.
 New parents had the space to snuggle their babies, feed them, and bond with them.
-Since these support groups often don't exist anymore, postpartum doulas are stepping in to fulfill that role.
+Since these support systems often don't exist anymore, postpartum doulas are stepping in to fulfill that role.

 What does this support look like?

 A shift might be 3-4 hours, or sometimes longer, weekdays, 1 to 5 days per week, depending on each individual client's level of need, amount of additional support, and budget.
-What I have heard form clients to be most beneficial is frequent support during the first 6 weeks, sometimes everyday, and then continuous support at some level until months three or four, especially if partners return to work.
-There is often room for flexibility around your schedule and needs, especially since baby birthdays are unpredictable!
+What I have heard from clients to be most beneficial is frequent support during the first 6 weeks, sometimes everyday, and then continuous support at some level until months three or four, especially if partners return to work.
+Overnight support is also something that postpartum doulas often provide.
+This can look like a 9pm-5am shift, sometimes more or less as well.
+The doula often takes over the care of the baby all night so parents can get a good and complete night of sleep.
+Since these shifts are usually longer than daytime shifts, this means many doulas offer household support during the night as well.
+How lovely to wake up after a full night's sleep to clean and folded laundry, clean and sanitized bottles, fully stocked diaper stations, prepped meals for the day and coffee brewing?!
+As far as scheduling, there is often room for flexibility around your schedule and needs, especially since baby birthdays are unpredictable!